hk047/hack-ML-SEO/sentiment-analysis-doc.md

 ### Step 2: Improved Visualization

-The original scatter plot was tricky to read, so let’s use a bar chart to compare average sentiment per subtopic across models.
+Let’s use a bar chart to compare average sentiment per subtopic across models.

 ```python
 # Average sentiment by subtopic for all models